awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

 1. Re\-enter the password to confirm it in **Confirm password**\.

-1. \(Optional\) Specify a value for **Delegated file system administrators group** in your domain\.
-This group has the delegated authority to perform administrative tasks on your file system\.
-If none is provided, Amazon FSx attempts to use the Builtin Domain Admins group\.
+1. For **Delegated file system administrators group**, specify the `Domain Admins` group or a custom delegated file system administrators group \(if you've created one\)\.
+The group you specify should have the delegated authority to perform administrative tasks on your file system\.
+If you don't provide a value, Amazon FSx uses the Builtin `Domain Admins` group\.
 **Important**
  If you do not provide a **Delegated file system administrators group**, by default Amazon FSx attempts to use the Builtin Domain Admins group in your AD domain\.
 If the name of this Builtin group has been changed or if you’re using a different group for domain administration, you must provide that name for the group here\.
 **Important**